What is “Manlooking”, and is the pen mightier than the sword? See how Solent Speakers banished the January Blues at last Tuesday’s meeting in Fareham.

 Finally, Russell Streeter was on a mission to help the audience forget about winter with a speech about Barbados, complete with brightly coloured pictures that were projected onto a 10-foot screen!
 Russell, who is Bajan himself, told the audience how three centuries of English and British rule combined with favourable geography to make Barbados an ideal holiday destination at any time of the year.
 Russell was voted best speaker of the evening.

-After the break, John Tunstal stepped into the familiar role of Table Topics master and, sticking to the overall theme of the January Blues, asked Ian Etherson to tell us about the silliest New Year’s resolution that he, or anyone else (wink, wink) had signed up to (a big-eared friend “Dumbo” who tried to fly).
+After the break, John Tunstall stepped into the familiar role of Table Topics master and, sticking to the overall theme of the January Blues, asked Ian Etherson to tell us about the silliest New Year’s resolution that he, or anyone else (wink, wink) had signed up to (a big-eared friend “Dumbo” who tried to fly).
 He instructed Antonia Harrison to talk about her ideas for a new public holiday (in the event that she is asked!).

-John encouraged Tim Rampton to tell the audience whether or not he liked Blues music (yes), brought David up to the podium the room to talk about a challenge has faced in life (swimming in circles) and even managed to get guest James Ballanger in front of the room to discuss which months of the year he liked the best.
+John encouraged Tim Rampton to tell the audience whether or not he liked Blues music (yes), brought David up to the podium the room to talk about a challenge has faced in life (swimming in circles) and even managed to get first time guest James Ballanger in front of the room to discuss which months of the year he liked the best.

 The award for best Table Topic Speech was shared by Antonia and Tim, while Gavin Meikle was recognised for his thorough evaluation of the TT participants.